[Updated] LG Display Announce a New 27″ 4K OLED Panel with RGB-Stripe Layout

 We’d already seen significant improvements in text clarity on competing QD-OLED panels of this size and resolution, and although the increased pixel density alone would likely have solved most lingering issues anyway, it’s great to see LG Display just shift to a true RGB-stripe layout with the new panel.
 This structure is “optimized for operating systems such as Windows and for font-rendering engines, ensuring excellent text readability and high colour accuracy”.

-LG Display mention a pixel density of 160 PPI in the press release, although if the actual panel size remains the same as previous 27″ class monitor panels (at 26.5″), it would be more like 166 PPI in reality.
+LG Display mention a pixel density of 160 PPI in the press release, although [now confirmed] the actual panel size remains the same as previous 27″ class monitor panels at 26.5″, it is actually ~166 PPI in reality.
 Although OLED panels using the RGB stripe method existed before (e.g. the professional-focused monitors featuring panels from JOLED), their maximum refresh rate reached around 60Hz, making them unsuitable for use as gaming monitors.

 High refresh rate